-How to avoid unexpected moving charges
+Avoid unexpected moving charges

 Realistic moving expectations

-What is the movers expectation of you?
+What is the mover’s expectation of you?

-• Make sure you have all the legalities covered for job.
+• Make sure you have all the legalities covered for the job.
 For example, legal parking space for the truck(s) to park in at your job site or home.
 It is not their job to figure out how to make parking work at your place or their responsibility to pay for parking at your delivery.
 You should have already figured this out prior to their arrival and have a legal plan in place for it.
 If they get a parking ticket because you did not supply a legal parking spot, that is a surprise.

-Most common surprised moving charges
+Most commonly surprised moving charges

 Surprised kid